MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-B-Merchant-Marine-Officers-Seamen/part-16-Chemical-Testing/subpart-B-Required-Chemical-Testing/section-16.230.md

 (b) Marine employers must establish programs for the chemical testing for dangerous drugs on a random basis of crewmembers on uninspected vessels who:

-(1) Are required by law or regulation to hold a License issued by the Coast Guard in order to perform their duties on the vessel;
+(1) Are required by law or regulation to hold a credential issued by the Coast Guard in order to perform their duties on the vessel;

 (2) Perform duties and functions directly related to the safe operation of the vessel;